-Everything about Vidal Fleury Cote Rotie , Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Vidal Fleury Cote Rotie with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Vidal Fleury History, Overview

 What we know of as Vidal Fleury has one of the longest histories in the Rhone Valley.
 The formation of Vidal Fleury, by the Vidal family dates all the way back to 1781 making Vidal Fleury, the oldest wine, continuously producing estate in the entire Rhone Valley that has continued to remain active as a wine producer.

 Thomas Jefferson, the third president of the United States visited the domaine in 1787, when Thomas Jefferson was touring the vineyards of France.
 During the same trip, Thomas Jefferson also toured the vineyards of Hermitage and Bordeaux and of course, Vidal Fleury.

 The company officially became known as Vidal Fleury in the 1890’s when Gustave Vidal married the daughter of the Fleury family.
 The company, based in the Northern Rhone did not expand until the 1920’s into the Southern Rhone Valley.

 Vidal Fleury is where Etienne Guigal got his start in the wine business, before he went on to form his own eponymous company.

 Several decades later, in 1984, a few years after the last surviving member of the Vidal Fleury family passed away, the company Vidal Fleury was purchased by Etienne Guigal and his now famous and rapidly growing Ets Guigal company.